 KIA ORA – Welcome to our Trade & Media section.
 We warmly welcome mutual beneficial working relationships with trade and media.
 Our team is on hand to help you with facts, story ideas, information and imagery.
 Below is a collection of images, logos and marketing collateral ideal for travel trade, media and industry use.

-HOSTING MEDIA – we work closely with Tourism New Zealand – Explore Program and Destination Rotorua on hosting opportunities.
+HOSTING MEDIA – we work closely with Tourism New Zealand – Explore Program and Destination Rotorua/RotoruaNZ on hosting opportunities.

 If you have a enquiry regarding video or photography of any parts of our village, a Media Form must be obtained from our office and approval given prior to your arrival.